-The RaptorXML Python API enables data in XML documents and XML Schema documents to be accessed and manipulated in Python scripts.
+The RaptorXML Python API enables data in XML documents, XML Schema documents, XBRL instance documents, and XBRL taxonomy documents to be accessed and manipulated in Python scripts.
 Some typical use cases of the Python API include:

 |•||implement custom validation rules and error messages|